 What's the Samsung Galaxy S9 release date?

-We're expecting a March 2018 launch.
+We're expecting a February or March 2018 launch.
 While recent rumors suggest the S9 will launch in January, that seems too early given people are locked into contract cycles.
-However, it's possible that the phone will be teased at CES in January, before a March launch, but Samsung has now come out and said that any showing of the S9 in January is "unlikely."
+There was talk that it might be teased at CES in January, before a March launch, but Samsung has now come out and said that any showing of the S9 in January is "unlikely."

 Samsung Galaxy S9 price and release date